axibase/atsd/installation/aws-emr-s3.md

 java version
 ```

-Change to a volume with at least 10GB of available disk space.
+Change to a volume with at least 10 GB of available disk space.

 ```bash
 df -h